danong/danong.github.io/_posts/2016-02-18-single-server-queue.md

 * `lambda_out`: Lambda for departures

 ### Initialization
 At the start of our simulation (`t = 0`), there is nobody in line and we have yet to serve anybody.
 We generate the time of our next arrival with `time_arrive = random.expovariate(lambd_in)` and set the time of our next departure to infinity.
 This makes sense because there is currently nobody in line.
 We will be waiting forever for the next person to depart when there is nobody in line!
+We can arbitrarily choose values for our closing time and lambdas.
 {% highlight python %}
+lambd_in = 0.5
+lambd_out = 0.4
+closing_time = 100

 t = 0
-closing_time = 1000
 num_arrivals = 0
 num_departures = 0
 n = 0